New to Facebook analytics? Or maybe you’ve started using it but haven’t yet unlocked its full potential?

 You can see the age and gender distribution of your fan base in Facebook Insights or through an analytics tool.

-If you are a business with a local focus, make sure you monitor whether it’s locals who are interacting with your content or not.
+If you are a business with a local focus, make sure to monitor whether it’s locals who are interacting with your content or not.
+Sometimes, casting too wide a net when it comes to your audience can hurt your social media efforts.

 3.3.
 Facebook Video Analytics